M. G. Sasibhooshan

-Dr. M. G. Sasibhooshan (1 January 1951) is an orator, writer, art historian, and consultant in Indology based in Thiruvananthapuram, Kerala, India.
+Mundathu Gupthan Sasibhooshan (1 January 1951) is an orator, writer, art historian, and consultant in Indology, based in Thiruvananthapuram, Kerala, India.

-Life sketch
+Early life

-Mundathu Gupthan Sasibhooshan is the son of S. Guptan Nair, one of the noted critics in Malayalam Literature.
+Mundathu Gupthan Sasibhooshan is the son of S. Guptan Nair, a critic in Malayalam literature.
 He started his career as a sub-editor for Malayala Manorama and Mathrubhumi newspapers and then went on to teach for 18 years at the University of Kerala in Thiruvananthapuram.
-He has extensively researched on murals and sculptures of more than 300 temples in South India and is considered a subject expert in snake worship and temple history of Kerala.
+He has researched on murals and sculptures of more than 300 temples in South India and in snake worship and temple history of Kerala.